 Brainstorm solutions to complex problems by placing the problem at the center and branching into potential approaches, required resources, potential obstacles, and evaluation criteria.
 The non-linear nature of mind maps encourages creative thinking unconstrained by sequential logic.

 For those building comprehensive learning systems, integrating mind mapping tools with other digital resources creates powerful synergy.
-Learn more about creating effective learning routines in our guide on how to build a learning routine using free digital resources.
+If you’re looking to build a more consistent learning system, you may also benefit from exploring practical strategies for creating effective daily study routines.

 Best Practices for Effective Mind Mapping